oauthstuff/app2app-evolution/README.md

 Concerning this redirection we have two cases that depend on whether the method ``startActivityForResult()`` is used to start the IDP app.

-JJH: I've simplified this - I think the original text was trying to trying to create some agreement between the iDP & RP about whether `startActivityForResult()` is used or not, and I don't think it's necessary for the two to agree, the method can work anyway.

 **Case 1:** `getCallingActivity()` is null